10darts/documentation/reference/android/sdk.rst

 .. java:method:: public TendartsSDK setLargeIconResource(int largeIconResource)
     :outertype: TendartsSDK

-    Set the large icon resource.
+    Set the large icon resource, if not set your app icon is used.

     :param largeIconResource: large icon resource
     :return: TendartsSDK instance so you can concatenate calls